 5 GCSEs at grade A*-C/9-4 including English and Art at grade 4

-Level 2 Diploma at Distinction/Merit plus GCSE English at grade 4.
+Level 2 qualification at Distinction/Merit plus GCSE English at grade 4.

 As the field of digital design is primarily visual, you must submit a portfolio of art and design work at interview.